Optical fibre communication

-Following are the advantages of Fiber Optic System:
+Following are the benefits or advantages of Fiber optic cable:

 ➨The fiber can carry large amount of data due to larger bandwidth capacity.
 Data can be transmitted at very high speed usually 1.6 TB/sec in the field.
 Due to this fact, next generation internet will be based on light.
 It is known as LiFi (i.e. Light Fidelity).